9 Practical and Sustainable Toilet Paper Alternatives

 best-toilet-paper-alternatives

-Stand-alone bidets are oval-shaped/square porcelain fixtures that are installed next to the toilet either on the floor or on the wall.
+Stand-alone bidets are oval-shaped/square porcelain fixtures installed next to the toilet, either on the floor or on the wall.
 They look almost like toilet bowls but do not have a seat and a large outlet at the bottom but have control knob(s) at the back.

-Although stand-alone bidets have been in use for a long time in many countries especially in Europe and Asia, they are not very common in North America.
-There are 2 main reasons to explain why that is the case:
+Although stand-alone bidets have been in use for a long time in many countries, especially in Europe and Asia, they are not very common in North America.
+There are two main reasons to explain why that is the case:

 • They were associated with prostitution and family planning procedures.
-This is a something that didn’t sit well with conservative America at the time.
-World War II soldiers returning to the US from Europe further confirmed the allegations as true, which killed any hopes of stand-alone bidets making it big in North America.
+This is something that didn’t sit well with conservative America at the time.
+World War II soldiers returning to the US from Europe confirmed the allegations as accurate, which killed any hopes of stand-alone bidets making it big in North America.

-• Stand-alone bidets needs to be installed either on the floor or wall of the bathroom meaning you needed to have the extra space in your bathroom.
-Most Americans did not see the need to install extra bathroom plumbing when they could just use old good toilet paper.
+• Stand-alone bidets need to be installed on the floor or wall of the bathroom, meaning you need extra space in your bathroom.
+Most Americans did not see the need to install additional bathroom plumbing when they could just use old good toilet paper.

-To effectively use a stand-alone bidet, you will need to remove your pants and straddle it, so that you are directly facing the water temperature and pressure control knobs.
+To effectively use a stand-alone bidet, you will need to remove your pants and straddle them to directly face the water temperature and pressure control knobs.
 You will also be able to clean your rear and front properly.

-You may sit on the bidet or just squat.
+You may sit on the bidet or squat.
 Just make sure that water does not splash all over the bathroom.
-Opening the knobs slowly as you will be unsure of the water pressure.
+You are opening the knobs slowly as you will be unsure of the water pressure.

-There are 2 ways to dry yourself after using a stand-alone bidet.
+There are two ways to dry yourself after using a stand-alone bidet.
 You can use a towel or toilet paper.
-If the bidet is in your home you can dedicate one towel for that purpose.
-If you are visiting someone else’s house you should definitely dry yourself with toilet paper.
-Use the towel to only dry your hands.
+If the bidet is in your home, you can dedicate one towel for that purpose.
+If you are visiting someone else’s house, you should dry yourself with toilet paper.
+Use the towel to dry your hands.

-Stand-alone bidets do not fully eliminate the use of toilet paper since people have to still use them to dry themselves.
+Stand-alone bidets do not entirely eliminate the use of toilet paper since people still have to use them to dry themselves.

 2. Bidet Toilet Seats